daweeed/WSPPDE/README.md

 # WSPPDE - Windows&trade; Scientific Portable Python Development Environment
 `WSPPDE` is a free portable Python development environment for MS Windows&trade; with focus on scientific applications.
 WSPPDE combines Python 2.7.3  (including the third party packages NumPy, SciPy, Matplotlib, Pandas, IPython) with a pre-configured Python IDE and an enhanced command console.
-Changes are tracked via the [Changelog](https://github.com/cwsoft/cwsoft-WSPPDE/blob/master/CHANGELOG.md) file.
+Updates of installer packages are tracked via [Changelog](https://github.com/cwsoft/cwsoft-WSPPDE/blob/master/CHANGELOG.md).

-What `WSPPDE` is all about can best be seen from the screenshot below (based on v1.1.0):
+What `WSPPDE` is all about can best be seen from the screenshot below:
 ![](https://github.com/cwsoft/cwsoft-WSPPDE/raw/master/.screenshots/cwsoft-WSPPDE_screenshot.png)

-The following third party components are included in ***WSPPDE v1.2.0-dev***:
+*The following third party components are included in WSPPDE:*

 - PyScripter-v2.5.3.zip (Python IDE)
 - Console-2.00b148-Beta_32bit.zip (enhanced command console)